Fibre is an often overlooked part of our diet and its a part of our diet that offers huge benefits to our overall health.

 Fibre is predominantly found in two different forms, soluble and insoluble.

 Soluble fibre dissolves in water.
-It is easily digested by colon bacteria and form gels.
+It is easily digested by colon bacteria and forms a gel.
 It is found in foods such as oats, legumes and citrus fruits.
 If you are suffering from diarrhoea, soluble fibre foods will help stools to form.

-Insoluble fibres don’t dissolve in water (think sweetcorn!) or form gels, but this also means they increase stool bulking.
+Insoluble fibres don’t dissolve in water (think sweetcorn!) or form gels, but this also means they can increase stool bulk.
 This leads to regular bowel movements and decreases risk of constipation.
-If you experience constipation, increase the amount of insoluble fibre foods in your diet.

 How much fibre do we need every day?

-The recommended daily intake for fibre for adults is:
+The recommended daily intake of fibre for adults is: